 The Researcher is the initiator of the grant/contract application.
 He/she decides to apply to a granting agency for funding (as is usually the case with peer-reviewed agencies), or initiates contact directly with an agency (as is usually the case with private industry, drug companies, etc.).

-In the case of non-peer-reviewed agencies, a determination must first be made as to whether the research project is a grant or a contract.
-The researcher should contact HRS/ROADS before initiating negotiations with the company, to ensure that if the work is contractual in nature, the McMaster Industry Liaison Office (MILO) is involved.
+then sent to the agency.
+If funding is coming from a company, even if it is a grant, then it should be administered by the McMaster Industry Liaison Office (MILO) who handles all industry agreements, including MOUs, collaborative agreements, etc. MILO is not restricted to service/contract research.
 The Director of MILO is the designated signing authority for the University on all contract research, and therefore, this office must be involved, from the outset, in any negotiations.

 The Researcher should ensure that his/her Department, through the Chair's office (or the Department Manager) is aware of any applications to granting agencies, or any pending research agreements.
 The Department will be involved with relevant personnel issues, and in addition, may help the Researcher prepare the application, administer the grant, and aid with budgeting.

-HRS/ROADS must be made aware of any applications to granting agencies, prior to the final grant submission.
-If the application is to a peer-reviewed agency, they will review and approve the application on behalf of the University.
-The Researcher must consult these offices, in conjunction with the Department, on issues such as laboratory space, ethics approval, safety issues (chemical usage and storage) etc., where necessary.
+HRS/ROADS/MILO must be made aware of any applications to granting agencies, prior to the final grant submission.
+They will then review and approve the application on behalf of the University.
+The Researcher must consult HRS, in conjunction with the Department, on issues such as laboratory space, ethics approval, safety issues (chemical usage and storage) etc., where necessary.
 For non-peer-reviewed research, these offices can help determine if the project should be a grant or a contract, what budgetary items are allowable, and what indirect costs should be included.